onap/portal-ng-bff/README.md

   - Uses `GH-<repo>-<pr-number>` where `<repo>` replaces slashes with hyphens.
 - Change‑Id handling
-  - Single commits: each cherry‑picked commit is amended to include a `Change-Id`.
-Values are collected for querying.
+  - Single commits: the process amends each cherry‑picked commit to include a `Change-Id`.
+The tool collects these values for querying.
-  - Squashed: collects trailers from original commits, preserves `Signed-off-by`, and reuses `Change-Id` when PRs are reopened or synchronized.
+  - Squashed: collects trailers from original commits, preserves `Signed-off-by`, and reuses the `Change-Id` when PRs reopen or synchronize. synchronized.
 - Reviewers
   - If empty, defaults to the Gerrit SSH user email.